supersupercong/MSGNN/README.md

 ## Contact

-Any questions can contct: Cong Wang [supercong94@gmail.com]
+Any questions can contact: Cong Wang [supercong94@gmail.com]

 ## Our other deraining works